 Actuate provides technical documentation in PDF, HTML, and print formats.
-You can download PDF or view HTML versions of the documentation from birt-exchange.com.
-If you purchase the product, you can also download documentation using ftp as instructed in the e-mail from Actuate Distribution.
+You can download PDF or view HTML versions of the documentation from

 If you request a physical package, install the files using the Online Documentation and Localization Resource Files DVD, which ships as part of your Actuate software package.
 If you accept the default location for the installation directory when you install from the DVD, the installation program creates the /home/Actuate/AcServer/manuals directory.